V4Fire/Client/src/components/super/i-static-page/README.md

 __p-root.ss__

-This template is used within the runtime to create other components, like a router or dynamic page.
+This template is used at runtime to create other components such as a router or a dynamic page.

 ```
 - namespace [%fileName%]